mohdsanadzakirizvi/plaksha_rasa/complete_version/README.md

 How to run Locally
 ------------------

+**Note: You need to first go to the complete_version folder in your terminal and then run the following commands.**

 1. You can train the models by running:
 ```rasa train```
 This will train the Rasa NLU and Core models and store them inside inside the `models/` folder of your project directory.